bloqly/bloqly/README.md

 </p>

 <p align="center">
-This is a work in progress/prototype, API and implementation detaisl can change.
+This is a work in progress/prototype, API and implementation details can change.
 </p>

 [Chat](https://riot.im/app/#/room/#bloqly:matrix.org)